In Two Places At Once

-Play along here with me for a minute….I want you to reach down into your pocket, get the key, and unlock your mind.
-Now, I am gonna go light some incense and put on some Tibetan bowls while you get comfy.
+In Two Places At OncePlay along here with me for a minute.
+I want you to reach down into your pocket, get the key, and unlock your mind.
 Ready?

 Picture two sticks stuck in the sand on the beach right at the edge of the ocean.
 A wave rolls in.
 Both sticks fall down.
-If you did not know about the wave, you might think that one stick effected the other or that something really weird was going on.
+If you did not know about the wave, you might think that one stick affected the other or that something really weird was going on.

-Around this same time, in various experiments, physicists were finding that subatomic particles are not solid objects at all like billiard balls, but they are vibrating, indeterminate packets of energy that cannot be understood or defined in isolation.
-They are schizophrenic, sometimes behaving like a wave (vibrating and spread out) and sometimes like a particle (a set thing confined to a specific space) and sometimes even behaving like both AT THE SAME TIME.
+Nonlocality has been verified by a number of physicists since 1982 and shattered the very foundation of traditional physics.
+Around the same time in various experiments, physicists were finding that subatomic particles were not solid objects like billiard balls, but are vibrating, indeterminate packets of energy that cannot be understood or defined in isolation.
+They’re schizophrenic, sometimes behaving like a wave (vibrating and spread out) and sometimes like a particle (a set thing confined to a specific space) and sometimes even behaving like both at the same time.

-They only ‘collapse’ into a set state upon the instance of being observed.
-McTaggert likens this to a property buyer attempting to live in every house on the block at the same time before choosing which one to settle in, and to Jell-O solidifying.
-Until the moment of observation, all that exists are possibilities.
-The act of observing is what causes the potential to become a reality.
-The crucial relationship here is between the observer and the observed.
+Subatomic particles only ‘collapse’ into a set state upon the instance of being observed.
+McTaggart likens this to a property buyer attempting to live in every house on the block at the same time before choosing which one to settle in, and to Jell-O solidifying.
+Until the moment of observation, every particle exists as a possibility.

-Hence, nothing in the universe exists as an actual ‘thing’ independently of someone’s perception of it.
-Got that?
-Let that sink in for a minute.
-Radical, huh?
-This means, that every minute of every day we are creating reality by the act of observing.
-This very instance of collapse and perception is thought to be consciousness.
+The act of observing causes reality to form out of potential states establishing a crucial relationship between the observer and the observed.
+Nothing in the universe exists as an actual ‘thing’ independently of someone’s perception of it.
+Every minute of every day we are creating reality by the act of observing.
+The instance of collapse and perception is thought to be consciousness.

 Quantum physics has an explanation for both of these phenomena.
-In the early 1980′s, it was discovered that there is no such thing as nothingness in the universe.
-What we believe to be our stable, static, universe is in fact a seething maelstrom of subatomic particles popping in and out of existence.
-This is called the Zero Point Field (ZPF).
-Nonlocality and the schizophrenic properties of particles are the result of their constantly interacting with this all encompassing energy field.
-The ZPF is also the reason things like acupuncture, spiritual healing and homeopathy work.
-The video below explains it really well.
+In the early 1980s, it was discovered that there is no such thing as nothingness in the universe.
+What we believe to be our stable, static, universe is in fact a seething maelstrom of subatomic particles popping in and out of existence called the Zero Point Field (ZPF).
+Nonlocality and the schizophrenic properties of particles are the results of their constantly interacting with this all-encompassing energy field.
+The ZPF is also the reason practices like acupuncture, spiritual healing, and homeopathy work.

-“Reality” truly is in your brain and your thoughts.
+Reality truly is in your brain and your thoughts.

-Great post Debbie.
+1. Great post Debbie.
 And a brave one.
 I plan to explore quantum reality over at Thought Medicine too.
 The implications are mind boggling, yet freeing at the same time.

 It’s daunting to realize that these discoveries occurred 100 years ago and yet the impact on how people understand consciousness has been nil.
 Even Einstein resisted the implications of his own work.
 His phrase “spooky action at a distance” was a disparaging remark meant to discredit quantum mechanics because his own mathematics were describing events that seemed impossible.
 He spent the latter part of his life attempting to refute quantum theory.
 On the surface, spooky action at a distance looked like information was traveling faster than the speed of light which he knew was impossible.